-Staff Contact: Ms Melinda Jones
+Staff Contact: Ms Melinda Jones CP15 S1 or S2 HPW4

 This course considers the law concerning the accountability and control of government officials.
-Topics covered include: the regulation of delegated legislation; the problem of corruption; the duty to give reasons for administration decisions; freedom of information, the Ombudsman, the Administrative Appeals Tribunal; and judicial review of administrative action [the principles of legality and procedural fairness].
+Topics covered include: the regulation of delegated legislation; the problem of corruption; the duty to give reasons for administration decisions; freedom of information, the Ombudsman, the Administrative Appeals Tribunal; and judicial review of administrative action (the principles of legality and procedural fairness).

-Property and Equity Staff Contact: A/Prof Chris Rossiter
+Property and Equity

-CP30 F HPW4
+Staff Contact: A/Prof Chris Rossiter CP30 F HPW4